How to Use Bitter Melon (Bitter Gourd)

 What is Bittergourd

 The scientific name of bitter gourd is Momordica charantia.
-It is among the most bitter of all vegetables and splits into segments which curl back dramatically to expose seeds covered in bright red pulp.
+It is among the most bitter of all vegetables with seeds covered in bright red pulp.
 Apart from India, it is also cultivated in Srilanka, China, Malaysia and the Caribbeans.

 Therapeutic Uses of Bitter gourd

 Bitter melon has many therapeutic properties.
-It is packed with nutrients and health benefits.
+It is packed with nutrients and many health benefits.

-Due to the nutrients in the bitter gourd, bitter melon is quite widely used in the treatment of diabetes mellitus.
+1. Diabetes mellitus - Due to the nutrients in the bitter gourd, bitter melon is quite widely used in the treatment of Diabetes mellitus.
 Research studies have shown that bitter gourd contains hypoglycemic principles in it and thus it helps to lower the blood sugar levels just like insulin.

 5. Enhancing digestion, metabolism and immunity.